 Where Can Dry Rot Be Found?

 Dry rot can be found in a number of places in your home.
 So long as wood is present and enough moisture is available, dry rot can grow in your home’s walls, floors, and supports.
+For the lower levels in homes, dry rot can be found on floor joists such as those supporting a basement ceiling, and also on support beams like in a crawlspace.
 Dry rot is also capable of surviving and growing in masonry and plaster so long as enough moisture is present—this is why dry rot can be more troublesome than wet rot.

 After dry rot has been detected, you’ll want to first determine the source of moisture that helped it grow in the first place.
-Once that source of moisture has been addressed, you’ll need to take these steps to free your home of dry rot:
+After addressing the moisture problem or problems, you’ll need to take these steps to free your home of dry rot:

-- Replace the affected wood with new wood that has been treated with fungicide
+- Replace damaged wood with new wood.
+Treat the new wood with fungicide.

 Preventative measures should be taken to ensure that another moisture problem doesn’t occur that can cause dry rot to return.
 Consider speaking with a professional about waterproofing and foundation repair to prevent excess moisture from entering your home.